serverless/blog/posts/2018-05-07-how-create-rest-api-serverless-components.md

             timestamps: true
 ```

-With this code snippet we're adding our fist component to our project.
+With this code snippet, we've officially added the fist component to our project!

-Components can be added and configured in the `components` section.
-In our example we've added a component we called `productsDb` with the `type` `aws-dynamodb`.
-We can configure components via `inputs`.
-In our case we're creating a new DynamoDB table called `products` in the `us-east-1` region.
+Components can be added and configured in the `components` section, and configured via `inputs`.
+In our example, we've added a component we called `productsDb` with the `type` `aws-dynamodb`.
+We then created a new DynamoDB table called `products` in the `us-east-1` region.

-Our database schema is defined with the `schema` property and defines the products properties `id`, `name`, `description` and `price`.
+Our database schema is defined with the `schema` property, and defines the products properties `id`, `name`, `description` and `price`.

 ### Adding our Lambda functions

-The next thing we need to do is adding our AWS Lambda functions which will help us creating and listing our products.
+The next thing we need to do is add AWS Lambda functions to create and list our products.

 We'll store our Lambda code in a file called `products.js` which is located in a directory called `code` in the projects root directory (`code/products.js`).

-Let's start with the `createProduct` function which will insert a new product into the database.
+Let's start with the `createProduct` function, which will insert a new product into the database.

 #### `createProduct`